For fathers day this year I've decided to make my Dad a Humidor. What's that you say? Fathers' Day has come and gone? Oh boy...

 I had the idea for the humidor after Tim and I found a mahogany pallet near the freight elevator on the way back from a necessary summer iced coffee break.
 It was my first fancy-schmancy pallet find, although now that I know that thars gold in them thar hills I've been seeing them more often.

-I used our Gramercy crowbar to pry the pallet apart.
+I used a crowbar to pry the pallet apart.
 Big ups to South/Central America for using staples, and not spiral nails, to hold together this stack of exotic tree.
 From the dismembered bits I selected a hefty bunch and slung them over my shoulder for the bike ride home via Greenwood Cemetery (RIP eco-lumber).

 As ever, in the run-up to this project I attempted to research humidor construction and marquetry.
 I learned that Joel doesn't smoke cigars, everyone says to use waterproof glue, and there is little information on wood movement in humidors re: marquetry.
 Ill address these concerns in order:

 1: Good job Joel, if the Lord had wanted you to smoke cigars he would have stamped them Norris.